-Population and GDP data have been collected from the World Bank database, while information on energy use have been sourced from the International Energy Agency that provide the total final energy consumption disaggregated for economic activities and residential sector.
+Level Description N National level, consider the entire socio-economic structure and uses data related to GDP, population, and total energy throughput N-1 Disaggregate the national level information between the paid and the household sectors and analyze how energy and time are distributed between N-2 the paid and non-paid activities Disaggregate the paid sectors into economic activities, such as agriculture, industry and services database, while information on energy use have been sourced from the International Energy Agency that provide the total final energy consumption disaggregated for economic activities and residential sector.
 The International Labour Organization (ILO) database has been used for employment rate, labour force and ratio of total worked hours to working age population.
 Due to data availability and consistency, the period of time considered in this paper includes the years 2000 and 2021, and the countries selected are Cuba (CUB), Dominican Republic (DOM), Jamaica (JAM), Jordan (JOR), Malaysia (MAY), Tunisia (TUN).
 The lack of consistent data on tourism activities does not allow to specifically disaggregate the tourism compartments from the service sector.
 However, given that all the countries considered have a well-established international tourism activity, largely contributing to GDP and employment growth, indirect analysis can be derived from the data considered.
-Disaggregated data are also not provided for the working time allocation, that has been here estimated as number of employed 5 days 8 hours 56 weeks.
+Disaggregated data are also not provided for the working time allocation, that has been here estimated as number of employed \ 5 days \ 8 h \56 weeks.
 This is probably an overestimation as it considers only full-time equivalent hours.
 The selected period of analysis includes the years 2000 and 2021 that is particularly relevant as it covers significant global agreements and action towards the achievement of the sustainable development approach, namely: the UN Millennium Development Goals, the UN Sustainable Development Goals and Conference of the Parties summits related to the Paris Agreement of 2015.